BelaPlatform/bela_newBlog/docs/_posts/2021-05-18-dissonance-sound-installation-nuotio-antton.markdown

 ---
 layout: post
-title: "Dissonance and noise by Antton Nuotio"
+title: "Noise does not judge: dissonance by Antton Nuotio"
 date: 2021-05-18
 categories:
   - "Installations"